 It is good to avoid having a bunch of stuff up floating above the workplane.
-You should fill in the gap below the far right piece so that it extends down to the workplane.
 Anything that is raised up makes the 3D printer print scaffolding which takes more time and then makes your final project less pretty (because we have to break the scaffolding off with pliers.)

 Also, no part of your project can be BELOW the workplane.
+When you have everything the way you like it, group everything into a single object.

-Call me over to check you off before you send it to the 3D printer.
-After I check you off, export as an STL file, then send that file to the 3d.makerlab@wscuhsd.org email address, and tell me you're ready to print.
-Turn in the STL file on the Google Classroom (not a share link, turn in the STL this time.)
+Export as an STL file, then send that file to the 3d.makerlab@wscuhsd.org email address, and tell me you're ready to print.
+Turn in the STL file on the Google Classroom (not a share link, turn in the STL file.)
+Tell your group mates that you're done.
+Keep in touch with them.

-4th period groups
+3rd period groups